lain-web2000/kaname-training-suite/README.md

 # NOTICE
-### Development of Kaname Training Suite has been halted indefinitely, no bugfixes or features will be implemented in the future.
+### Development of Kaname Training Suite has been halted indefinitely following the bullying and dogpiling from some community members towards one of the projects developers.
+No bugfixes or features will be implemented in the future.

 # Kaname Training Suite